grumps/ansible-pelican/README.md

 Role Name
 =========

 This role installs pelican in a virtual environment, and generates html into a web root directory.
 The role doesn’t install a webserver, and expects there to be another role to manage the webserver.
 The role expectes the pelican application to be in a git repository such as Github or Bitbucket.
 We generate HTML output using publishconf.py.

-Currently only supports Debian Jessie and Wheezy.
+*Please note:* Currently only supports Debian Jessie and Wheezy.
 This should work just fine on Ubuntu as well.
-With hopes of support on CentOS/RHEL soon.
+With hopes of support on CentOS/RHEL as soon as I get more free time.
+Probably early fall '15

+All enhancements and features are tracked in [Github Issues.][2]

 Requirements
 ------------